Accessibility Guidelines for Our Website

 - Our pages are designed to display without horizontal scrollbars when they are viewed at a screen resolution of 800 x 600 pixels.

 - All images and hyperlinks, where appropriate, have an alternative text attribute.
 This means when an image or hyperlink is conveying important information its content is described with an alternative text.

 - We have tried to comply with Section 508 standards for website accessibility.

 - If you have difficulty accessing the site please Contact Us, or send us your Feedback regarding how we can improve our site.

 Our site can be viewed using any web broswer, but it is best viewed using the lastest version of Google Chrome.
 Many popular browsers contain built-in accessibility tools.
 Click on the links below to discover the advantages of using each broswer.

 Internet Explorer Accessibility Information

 Firefox Accessibility Information

-Adobe Acrobat is required to view and print PDF documents that appear on this website.
-To download this program for free, visit the Adobe website.
-To read PDF documents with a screen reader, refer to the Access Adobe website which provides useful tools and resources.
+Adobe Reader is required to view and print PDF documents that appear on this website.
+To download this program for free, visit the Adobe online.
+To read PDF documents with a screen reader, refer to Access Adobe, which provides useful tools and resources.